Fintech-Revolution/Researches/solana-research.md

 # Solana
 [Solana](https://solana.com/) is a high-performance blockchain supporting builders around the world creating crypto apps that scale today.
 Solana is a decentralized blockchain built to enable scalable, user-friendly apps, Solana can process more transactions and charges much lower gass fees then Ethereum.
+With Solana you can write smart contracts with  ease and it is possible to trade in NFTs.

 Solana is a proof-of-stake (PoS) blockchain and also uses a new technology called Proof of History (PoH).